Hvassaa/arch-dell-xps-7590-with-nvidia/README.md

 See https://wiki.archlinux.org/index.php/GDM#Black_screen_on_AMD_or_Intel_GPUs_when_an_NVidia_(e)GPU_is_present

-Add `intel_agp i915` modules to the array modules in `/etc/mkinitcpio.conf`.
+Add `intel_agp i915` modules to the array modules in `/etc/mkinitcpio.conf`, so you end up with

+    MODULES=(intel_agp i915)

+plus whatever else you had before or need.

 Then regenerate regenerate initramfs:

     # mkinitcpio -P